 It’s always worth taking the time to add a meta description to your blog posts.

-The meta description is a keyword opportunity and it lets you control what’s displayed in the snippet on search engine result pages (SERPs).
-A catchy meta description may make the difference between someone clicking and not clicking the search engine result.
+The meta description is a keyword opportunity that lets you control what’s displayed in the snippet on search engine result pages (SERPs).
+A catchy meta description may mean the difference between someone clicking and not clicking the search engine result.

 Here’s an example snippet from a SERP.